public-key-cryptography/public-key-editor/README.md

 	ient can always decrypt the sender's secret key m[] because the recipient knows the private modulus n and the secret key s[].

-	A cryptanalyst would have to be able to solve the vector equation c[] = r0 a[] + r[][] s[] (mod x) for the secret key s[] to invert the function, but this is impossible without knowing the modulus because there is only one solution to the equation; the cryptanalyst cannot choose a random modulus n and solve for a different s'[] to get the same public key c[].
-Even if the equation could be solved for the modulus x and secret key s[] it wouldn't break the Merkle-Hellman cipher because the public key includes small random errors that are added to c[] to increase the search space to re- sist this attack.
+	A cryptanalyst would have to be able to solve the vector equation c[] = r0 a[] + e[] + r[][] s[] for the secret key s[] to invert the function, but this is impossible without knowing the modulus n be- cause there is only one solution to the equation; the cryptanalyst cannot choose a random modulus n' and solve for a different s'[] to get the same public key c[].
+Even if the equation could be solved for the modulus n and secret key s[] it wouldn't break the Merkle-Hellman cipher because the public key includes small random errors that are added to c[] to increase the search space to resist this attack.
 The cryptanalyst would have to try to solve the equation 2^80 or a septillion times to find the solution or to break the public key.

+	The problem with the integer knapsack cipher is that if the static key includes the term r[][] s[], the sender has to include the term r[][]^T m[] in the one-time public key, and then the one-time pub- lic key can be reduced to the subset sum problem using partial Gaussian elimination to remove the large m[0] term or by multiplying and subtracting one of the r[][]^T m[] equations.
+Then the cipher is no more difficult than the LWE cipher which is also based on the subset sum problem.
+The r[][] s[] term can be set to zero, but then the static public key may not be unbreakable.
+The cipher may have to be implemented using matrices or hypercomplex numbers like the other ciphers in the public key class.

+	The Merkle-Hellman / knapsack ciphers and the Rabin / factorization cipher are not be enabled in the public key class because they increase the size of the key from 1500 bytes to 5000 bytes and they in- crease the size of the encrypted messages.
+Also, these ciphers are not the same as the Diffie-Hellman ciphers in the public key class because they use different functions for key generation and key agreement.